measurement-factory/squid-notes/thumbs.md

 ----

-When running SMP Squid or multiple Squid instances that share underlying
+<a name="admin-hw-share"></a>When running SMP Squid or multiple Squid instances that share underlying
 hardware:
 ----